-The MAC tool was developed to help the user to identify high-risk workplace manual handling activities, and can be also used to assess the risks associated with load lifting tasks, carrying and team manual handling activities.
+The MAC tool was developed to help the user to identify high-risk workplace manual handling activities and can be also used to assess the risks associated with load lifting tasks, carrying and team manual handling activities.

 The Assessment of Repetitive Tasks is a tool designed to assess repetitive tasks involving the upper limbs.
 It assesses some of the common risk factors in repetitive work that contribute to the development of upper limb disorders.

-It is a checklist created by Occupational Safety & Health Administration (OSHA).
+It is a checklist created by the Occupational Safety & Health Administration (OSHA).
 It can help to create a safe and comfortable workstation.
 This tool assesses working postures, seating, monitor, working areas and accessories.

 Our ergonomic projects